Atlas Mara Bank Zambia Limited: Overview

 Atlas Mara Bank is a large retail bank serving individuals, small and medium sized enterprises, large corporations and government departments across Zambia.
 As of December 2016, the bank controlled US$616 million in assets.
 At that time its branch network totaled 65 full branches, 24 agencies and 177 automated teller machines.
 Then, it was the fifth largest bank in Zambia by asset value.

 History

 BancABC Zambia Limited was established in the early 2000s, as part of the BancABC conglomerate.
 In August 2015, Atlas Mara acquired 100 percent shareholding in BancABC.

 Finance Bank Zambia Limited was established in 1986, having acquired a banking license from the Bank of Zambia.
 Its registered offices and main branch were located in Ndola, Zambia.

-In November 2015 Atlas Mara, the parent of ABCBanc Zambia Limited, declared their intentions to acquire 100 percent shareholding in Finance Bank Zambia via stock and cash.
+In November 2015 Atlas Mara, the parent of BancABC Zambia Limited, declared their intentions to acquire 100 percent shareholding in Finance Bank Zambia via stock and cash.
 The acquisition required regulatory approval.

 On 1 July 2016, Atlas Mara completed the acquisition of FBZ Limited, for US$61 million in cash, 3.3 million shares of Atlas Mara stock and a deferred contingent consideration of up to 1.3 million shares.
 Atlas Mara announced that they planned to merge both FBZ Limited, which they had just acquired, with BancABC Zambia, which they already owned.

+In 2021, Access Bank Zambia announced its intentions to merge with Atlas Mara and the acquisition and merge was completed in 2024.